shellbombs/shellbombs.github.io/_posts/2020-5-16-Windows Performance Toolkit.md

 Because WPR collected performance data of the whole system, we need to filter to a specific process to analyze, there are three processes related to git bash, we use Process Explorer to observe the whole process, when we right-click "Git Bash Here", the explorer.exe creates git-bash.exe, git-bash.exe creates mintty.exe, then mintty.exe creates bash.exe, this bash.exe then creates child bash.exe multiple times, some of the child bash.exe even creates several their child bash.exe. a few seconds later, all the bash.exe exits, only the first bash.exe left, at this time, finally I can type commands, so the problem is most likely related to the first bash.exe.

 ## Bash.exe analysis
-I observed that the CPU usage of the several bash.exe is not high, and the load average of the whole system is also not high, so probably the bash.exe is waiting for something, so we use CPU Usage (Precise) graph to do analysis.
-Drag the CPU Usage (Precise) graph to the right panel, Right-click on bash.exe then select "Filter To Selection", click on **Waits (us) Sum** to sort the threads, then analyze the call stacks of these threads, one call stack catches my attention
+I observed that the CPU usage of the several bash.exe is not high, and the load average of the whole system is also not high, so probably the bash.exe is waiting for something, we use **CPU Usage (Precise)** graph to do analysis. drag the **CPU Usage (Precise)** graph to the right panel, Right-click on bash.exe then select "Filter To Selection", click on **Waits (us) Sum** to sort the threads, then analyze the call stacks of these threads, one call stack catches my attention

 ![_config.yml]({{ site.baseurl }} /images/wpa_wait.png)